USS Romeo: Vicksburg and Yazoo City

-Romeo returned to the Yazoo River on February 6, 1863, and afterwards participated in the Yazoo Pass Expedition.
-Along with other vessels under the command of Watson Smith, Romeo arrived at Helena on February 12; at this time Union soldiers were still working on clearing obstructions from Yazoo Pass.
+Romeo returned to the Yazoo River on February 6, 1863, and afterwards participated in the Yazoo Pass expedition.
+Along with other vessels under the command of Watson Smith, Romeo arrived at Helena on February 12; at this time Union soldiers were still working on clearing obstructions from the Yazoo Pass.
 Once Smith received word that the removal of the obstructions was mostly complete, his vessels moved downriver from Helena to the Yazoo Pass area; by the afternoon of February 21, Romeo, five other warships, and several supply vessels had entered Moon Lake through a cut between the lake and the Mississippi River.
-Romeo and the other tinclads assigned to the operation were dispersed through the column of ships, in order to guard the transports and assist the coal barges in traversing the pass.
+Romeo and the other tinclads assigned to the operation were dispersed through the column of ships.
+This dispersion was done to guard the transports and assist the coal barges in traversing the pass.
 The path of the Union expedition ran from Moon Lake through Old Pass into the Coldwater River.
 Moving through the waterways was difficult.
-Some of the vessels were damaged by thick vegetation that lined the waterways; Romeo had both of her chimneys knocked off.
-As part of the expedition, she was involved in the fighting along the Fort Pemberton area on the Tallahatchie River from March 11 through 23.
+Some of the vessels were damaged by thick vegetation that lined the banks; Romeo had both of her chimneys knocked off.
+As part of the expedition, she was involved in the fighting around the Fort Pemberton area on the Tallahatchie River from March 11 through 23.
 Romeo and the other tinclads USS Petrel and USS Signal were loaded with troops, with plans of bringing the troops forward to storm Fort Pemberton if a Union effort on March 16 could knock out the Confederate guns, but the Confederate guns were not silenced and the landing did not occur.